wetryingtodorock/getblock-docs/en/rpc-service/doge/json-rpc/doge_signrawtransaction.md

 ---
-title: doge:signrawtransaction \[POST\]
+title: signrawtransaction - Dogecoin
-description: Sign inputs for raw transaction (serialized, hex-encoded).
+description: Example code for the signrawtransaction json-rpc method. Сomplete guide on how to use signrawtransaction json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters